Legal Solutions

 Libel vs. Slander

-Canadian law distinguishes between two forms of defamation:
+Canadian law distinguishes between two forms of defamation based on the permanence of the medium:

-• Libel refers to defamation in a permanent form, such as written text, photographs, videos, or recordings.
+Defamation in a permanent or recorded form — written text, photographs, videos, broadcasts, or recordings.
 Online posts, articles, and social media content typically constitute libel.
+Actionable without proof of damage.

-• Slander refers to defamation in a transient form, such as spoken words or gestures.
-Slander generally requires proof of special damages (actual economic loss), unless it falls into certain categories such as allegations of criminal conduct or professional incompetence.
+Defamation in a transient form — spoken words or gestures.
+Generally requires proof of special damages (actual economic loss), unless it falls into excepted categories such as allegations of criminal conduct or professional incompetence.

 Key Defences to Defamation